Code-Blender-7/Image-Converter/to-do-list.md

 10. ~~MVC Architecture Implementation~~
 11. support asset implementation
 12. code to exclude wrong file paths inputs if the user want to create a new directory
+13. Feature to warn that files like it already exists.

 ### MVC related